EricThomson/deepglue/docs/usage.md

 ## Installation

-In the virtual environment in which you have torch install, add in deepglue with pip:
+In the virtual environment in which you have torch installed, clone and do dev install with:

-    pip install deepglue
+    pip install -e .

-## Basic usage
+## Usage

-### Creating subdirectories
-If you have a bunch of data and need to generate training, validation, and test folders inside of a parent folder.
+Coming soon